9 Tips for Managing Stress in College

 4. Try to eat balanced meals

 What you eat can have an effect on your mood.
 Although the Dairy Queen or McDonalds down the road are very convenient, eating fast food doesn’t help eliminate stress as much as consuming healthy foods can.
 Oranges, spinach, fish, almonds, and avocados are all foods that can help tame stress.
 Of course, some of these foods can cost more than a candy bar or cheeseburger.
 To help curb some of the cost, consider making dinner at home or in your dorm’s kitchen.
-First, use our tips for saving money when grocery shopping.
+First, find out how to save money on groceries.

 5. Set small goals for yourself